vim-scripts/Gembase-dml-plugins/doc/README.txt

 2. Auto-indentation

-In the insert mode, it will auto-indent form, block, structures and continuous lines marked with character ¡°&¡±.
+In the insert mode, it will auto-indent form, block, structures and continuous lines marked with character "&".
 In the normal mode, you can use it to check codes validity (hit keys: "gg=G").
 Some mismatched keywords and abuse of character "&" were found in dml files when I run it.

-By default, shiftwidth equals to 4 spaces (If you need a tab with 8 spaces, try to hit "ctrl + v + tab¡°), value of syntactic indent equals to shiftwidth, and continue line marked with character "&" indents 8 spaces (you can configure it by changing the variable "s:slip" in indent script).
+By default, shiftwidth equals to 4 spaces (If you need a tab with 8 spaces, try to hit "CTRL + V + TAB), value of syntactic indent equals to shiftwidth, and continue line marked with character "&" indents 8 spaces (you can configure it by changing the variable "s:slip" in indent script).

 3. ftplugin

 This script provides several useful functionalities, the most useful two are:

-        a) in the insert mode, it provides omni-completion of almost all of Gembase language-keywords.
-If you inputed a prefix, you could hit keys "Ctrl + X + Ctrl + O" to complete its suffix.
-By default, it is binded to <F6>: inoremap <F6> <C-X><C-O>
-you can also manually remap it, besides, an menu item also provides to execute it;
+        a) in the insert mode, it provide both omni-completion and known-word-completion functionality by a function "SuperCleverTab()".
+It is very convenient, when you hit key "Tab", vim will pop a balloon to lists all candidate keywords, use "CTRL + N" or "CTRL + P" to move focus, use "CTRL + Y" to pick up a candidate and "CTRL + E" to return original status.
+If you want to print a "Tab", just try "CTRL + V + Tab".
+You can also manually remap the hot-key, besides, an menu item also provides to execute it. you can also manually remap it, besides, an menu item also provides to execute it;
         b) in the insert mode, it will auto-complete suited declaration keywords after its beginning was inputed, for instance, if you input string "BEGIN_BLOCK?", NOTICE: the keyword must be followed by a question mark "?", then hit a space, system will auto-complete "END_BLOCK";